designs-groups/designs-groups.github.io/README.md

 In each file, the information about the 2-designs D with automorphism group G is presented in four main sections.

-**1.** Statistics: The number of designs is provided (symmetric, non-symmetric, point-primitive, block-primitive).
+**1.** The number of designs is provided is a table (symmetric, non-symmetric, point-primitive, block-primitive, etc).
 For example, the table below provides all information about the number of 2-designs with automorphism group A5.2 = S5.
 Therefore, there are in total 5 flag-transitive 2-designs, one is symmetric, and the remaining four designs are non-symmetric.
 The symmetric design is point-imprimitive and block-imprimitive.
 All non-symmetric designs are point-primitive; among them, three are block-imprimitive.

     Number of 2-designs: